 LABEL DESCRIPTION System up Time This field shows how long the system has been running since the last time it was started.
 Port This identifies the Ethernet port.
-Click a port number to display the Port Details screen (refer to Figure 25 on page 53).
-Link This field displays the speed (either 10M for 10Mbps, 100M for 100Mbps or another value depending on the uplink module being used) and the duplex ( F for full duplex or H for half duplex).
+Click a port number to display the Port Details screen (refer to Figure 26 on page 57).
+Link This field displays the speed (either 10M for 10Mbps, 100M for 100Mbps or another value depending on the uplink module being used) and the duplex (F for full duplex or H for half duplex).
 State This field displays the STP (Spanning Tree Protocol) state of the port.
 See the chapter on STP for details on STP states.
+PD This field is only available on the ES-2108PWR but not available for the Gigabit and mini-GBIC ports.
+A powered device (PD) is a device such as an access point or a switch, that supports PoE (Power over Ethernet) so that it can receive power from another device through a 10/100Mbps Ethernet port.
+It displays On if the PD is receiving power from the switch; otherwise it displays Off .
 LACP This fields displays whether LACP (Link Aggregation Control Protocol) has been enabled on the port.
 TxPkts This field shows the number of transmitted frames on this port.
 RxPkts This field shows the number of received frames on this port.
 Errors This field shows the number of received errors on this port.
 Tx KB/s This field shows the number of kilobytes per second transmitted on this port.
 Rx KB/s This field shows the number of kilobytes per second received on this port.
 Up Time This field shows the total amount of time in hours, minutes and seconds the port has been up.
 Poll Interval(s) The text box displays how often (in seconds) this screen refreshes.
 You may change the refresh interval by typing a new number in the text box and then clicking Set Interval.
 Stop Click Stop to halt system statistic polling.
 Clear Counter Select a port from the Port drop-down list box and then click Clear Counter to erase the recorded statistical information for that port.